RockyNiu/ToDo/WTM/README.md

 - Edit an existing task
 - Mark a task a completed
 - Delete a task
-- Synchronize with mobile app and Google Tasks
+- Synchronize the tasks with mobile version, web version, and Google Tasks.

 ### Prerequisites